dhanushan16/SQL-Practice/DML/DML_Interview_Questions.md

 **Answer:**

-- UPDATE with WHERE clause updates only specific rows that satisfy the condition.
+- UPDATE with WHERE clause updates only specific rows.
 - UPDATE without WHERE clause updates all rows in the table.

 ---